PrathamSingla1204/SKIT1PC/README.md

 # Student Interview Database Web Application

-Web Application This is a web application built for Team Career Camp to maintain a database of student interviews.
+This is a web application built to maintain a database of student interviews.
 The application allows employees to sign up and sign in, and provides various features to manage student details, interviews, and results.